TheBridge-FullStackDeveloper/express-books-exercise/README.md

 3. Create a route `/last` to fetch the last book

-4. Crate a route `/middle` to fetch the book in the middle (number in the array 50)
+4. Crate a route `/middle` to fetch the book in the middle (number 50 in the array)

 5. Create a route `/book/dante-alighieri` to fetch **ONLY THE TITLE** of `Dante Alighieri`'s book